static-frame/static-frame/doc/source/articles/serialize.md

 ![NPZ Metadata Storage](serialize/frame-to-meta.png "NPZ Metadata Storage")

 As a simple ZIP file, tools to extract the contents of a StaticFrame NPZ are ubiquitous.
-On the other hand, the ZIP format, given its history and generality, incurs performance overhead.
+On the other hand, the ZIP format, given its history and broad features, incurs performance overhead.
 StaticFrame implements a custom ZIP reader optimized for NPZ usage, which contributes to the excellent read performance of NPZ.

 # Conclusion

 The performance of DataFrame serialization is critical to many applications.
 While Parquet has widespread support, its generality compromises type specificity and performance.
 StaticFrame NPZ can read and write DataFrames up to ten-times faster than Parquet with or without compression, with similar (or only modestly larger) file sizes.
 While Feather is an attractive alternative, NPZ read performance is still generally twice as fast as Feather.
-If file I/O is a bottleneck (and it often is), StaticFrame NPZ offers a solution.
+If data I/O is a bottleneck (and it often is), StaticFrame NPZ offers a solution.